azeey/gz-sensors/tutorials/03_thermal_camera.md

 Since this tutorial will show how to use a thermal camera sensor in Ignition Gazebo, you'll need to have Ignition Gazebo installed.
 We recommend installing all Ignition libraries, using version Citadel or newer (the thermal camera is not available in Ignition versions prior to Citadel).
+If you'd like to use the thermal camera's heat signature capabilities, you'll need to use at least Ignition Dome.
 If you need to install Ignition, [pick the version you'd like to use](https://ignitionrobotics.org/docs) and then follow the installation instructions.

 ## Setting up the thermal camera